atamberg/cs341-firegl/proposal/proposal.md

 ## Abstract

-This project simulates the behavior of fire spreading through a scene (e.g. a forest).
-We'd like that a user’s click could start (spawn) a fire, and that with time it'll spread throughout the scene.
-This fire would produce light, smoke particles, and a bloom effect when looking at it.
-The user should have the option to enable toon shaders should complement the scene's simple polygon esthetic, juxtaposed with the semi-realistic fire.
+This project simulates fire in a scene.
+A player’s click will start (spawn) a fire, and with time will spread throughout the scene.
+This fire will produce light, smoke particles, and a bloom effect when looking at it.
+The player will be able to enable toon shaders that will complement the scene's simple polygon esthetic juxtaposed with semi-realistic fire.

-We'll need to a make a relatively robust particle system.
+We'll need to make a particle system.
 We anticipate that deferred shading will improve performance in scenes with many light-producing fire nodes.
-As for technical challenges, we expect to face them while implementing fire/smoke spread.
-Synthesizing the 'hard' features into a complete scene versus just being separate demos may too be difficult.
+As for technical challenges, we expect the to appear while implementing fire/smoke spread.
+Synthesizing the 'hard' features into a complete scene versus them being separate demos may too be difficult.
 Realistic smoke/fire collisions that one might find in closed spaces may be out of scope for this project.

+![Fire effect from the game *Teardown*](images/teardown-fire1.jpg){width="600px"}

 Even in graphically simple games, using advanced particle and lighting systems can create a surprisingly 'realistic' visual experience--often more so than high-resolution textures.
-Lighting, shadows, and effects like fog, bloom, and reflections contribute far more to a scene’s atmosphere than surface-level detail.
 Our perception of realism is shaped more by how light interacts with the environment than by how detailed individual textures appear.
+Lighting, shadows, and effects like fog and bloom contribute a lot to a scene’s atmosphere.
 This principle is a big part of why we chose a fire simulation.
-Fire is dynamic and relies on animated lighting, color shifts, and particle behavior, making it a perfect showcase for how visual effects can create realism without complex models or textures.
+Fire effects rely on dynamic lighting, particle behavior, and bloom making it a perfect showcase for how graphical effects can simulate realism without complex models or textures.

-![Fire effect from the game *Teardown*](images/teardown-fire1.jpg){width="600px"}

 ## Features